kubila/kubila/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+ - ⚡ I’m currently working on a BPM solution for Compliance Management.
 -->

 ###
- - 🌱 I’m currently learning Python and Algorithmic Trading.
+ - 🌱 I’m currently learning Python(AI) and Algorithmic Trading.

  - ⚡ I'm interested in Rust and C++, with an eye on the Neural networks.

- - ⚡ I’m currently working on a BPM solution for Compliance Management.

  - 😄 Pronouns: .NET, C#, Redis, React, Vue.